Nurse Visiting Senior Male Patient At Home

 • Discounted, flat-rate tuition for students who qualify for Compete LA.

-• Recognition of credits previously earned from accredited institutions.• Scholarships, financial aid and grants for eligible students.
+• Recognition of credits previously earned from accredited institutions.

 Degree Length: 4 Years